rmrsk/EBGeometry/Docs/Sphinx/source/Example_Basic.rst

 Reading the surface mesh
 ------------------------

-The first block of code parser a PLY file (here called *file*) and returns a DCEL mesh description of the PLY file.
+The first block of code parses an STL file (here called *file*) and returns a DCEL mesh description of the STL file.
-We point out that the parser will issue errors if the PLY file is not watertight and orientable.
+We point out that the parser will issue errors if the STL file is not watertight and orientable.

 Constructing the BVH
 --------------------